Moooosecat/GW-Underworld-Toolbox/README.md

 -At the top dropdown menu select your current character on the account you wish to inject (Note: You can run multiple copies of Underworld toolbox).<br>
 -Hit "Inject" to inject toolbox into your game. <br>
 -Use the functions as desired.<br>
+-Bot must be exited and restarted on character reroll.
+Occassionally needs rebooted on disconnect.

 Quest Dialog:<br>
 Accept any quest from a reaper, even if they have aggro.
 Does not work if the quest is not available yet.<br>